-- OpenHour is held the first Monday of the month.
+- OpenHour is held typically on the first Monday of the month.
 We occasionally shift this schedule to accomodate guest speakers!

 - See schedule below for times and topics.

 - The event is hosted on Zoom -- see weblink and call-in numbers in the event info below!

 - Subscribe to https://www.youtube.com/c/PublicLab to get a notification whenever an OpenHour recording is posted!

 July 2020 update